al1brn/geonodes/docs/arrow.md

     top, _ = arrow.edges.extrude(offset=(0, 0, 1), offset_scale=z1)
 ```

-The extrude method returns the extrudes edges and the side faces.
+The extrude method returns two Boolean selections.
+The first one is the selection the extruded edges and the seconde one a selection
+on the side faces.
 The faces are useless for now.
 In the final version we will set material to the faces and we will collect the faces.

 The next extrusion step is to extrude the edges downwards and outwards.
 It the scheme above, we are at points `Q'` and want to extrude to point `Q''`.